Useful Gadgets for Aging Drivers

 Aging affects driving.
 There are no ifs ands or buts about it.
-As drivers lucky enough to enter the later decades of life, we must understand and accept the fact that the time will probably arrive when we become too old to drive safely.
+As we head into later life, we must understand and accept the fact that the time will probably arrive when we become too old to drive safely.

-Lots of things about driving get more challenging in later life.
+Lots of things about driving become more challenging in later life.
 Steering and maneuvering the car can become more difficult, as can using the gas pedal, stepping on the brake, and checking rearview mirrors.
-Even getting in and out of the car can be tough.
+Even getting in and out of the car can be tough in later years.